paidem/guacozy/docs/installation/docker-compose.md

 - https://your-docker-host:10443 (if you are running it on a dedicated docker host/VM)

 ## Step 3
+Try to login using default username/password:
+username: **admin**
+password: **admin**

+## Step 4
-If everything seems right, shutdown applicatin by pressing Ctrl+C once (in terminal where docker-compose is running) and start in detached mode:
+If everything seems right, shutdown application by pressing Ctrl+C once (in terminal where docker-compose is running) and start in detached mode:
 ```
 docker-compose up -d
 ```